jsdclxvi/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## What did the ocean say to the beach?
+Thanks for all the sediment.